Skip to Main Content

 Key points about changing a G-tube

-• If you cannot keep the stoma open or insert a new G-tube or catheter, go to the hospital or doctor’s office right away to have the G-tube replaced.
+• If you cannot put a catheter into the stoma, go to the nearest hospital or doctor’s office right away.

 Related Content